Bundang District: Economy

-As previously mentioned, Bundang has the reputation of being one of the richest parts of Gyeonggi Province.
+Bundang has the reputation of being one of the richest parts of Gyeonggi Province.
 Bundang is home to Gyeonggi Province's only international banks, Citibank and HSBC.
 Their presence serves to further solidify Bundang's reputation as an upscale area.
 A total of 174 companies in Bundang employ 29,783 people.
 This also includes several notable corporations, including the corporate headquarters of Korea Telecom, better known as KT and leading Korean internet portal Naver as well as SK C&C, a top IT services company.
 In addition, the state-owned Korea Land Corporation and Korea Gas Corporation both had their headquarters in Bundang.

 Since then, Kogas has moved to Daegu, and Korea Land Corporation has moved to Jinju innovation city as part of the South Korean government decentralization drive, along with giant Kepco's move to Naju, south of Gwangju Metro.

 Nowcom has its headquarters in Bundang, as well as Plantynet Co., Ltd. and subsidiary A&G Modes.